Existence of invariant volumes in nonholonomic systems subject to nonlinear constraints: Extended Nonholonomic Vector Fields

-If the functions $g_i$ are given by momenta, i.e. $g_i = P(X^i)$, then the realization is called \textit{natural}. \end{definition} \begin{remark} Under the case where the Lagrangian is natural (which provides a Riemannian metric on $Q$) and the constraint submanifold is a distribution, we can choose the realization to be natural:
+If the functions $\Phi^\alpha$ are affine in momenta, i.e. $\Phi^\alpha = P(X^\alpha)+\pi_Q^*f^\alpha$, then the realization is called \textit{affine}. \end{definition} \begin{remark} In the case where the Lagrangian is natural (which provides a Riemannian metric on $Q$) and the constraint submanifold is affine, we can choose the realization to be affine: